dimagi/commcare-hq/docs/pillows.rst

 ~~~~~~~~~~~~~~~~~~~~~~
 To solve #1 you should use any monitors that have been set up to attempt to
 pinpoint the issue.
+`commcare.change_feed.processor.timing` can help determine what processors/pillows are the root cause of slow processing.

 If this is a UCR pillow use the `profile_data_source` management command to
 profile the expensive data sources.